prismlabs-tech/web-scan-ui-kit/documentation/CUSTOMIZATION.md

 ### Troubleshooting

-- If an override key doesn’t appear, double‑check the exact translation path used in code (e.g., `t('leveling.title')`).
+- If the theme changes are not being applied, make sure you are using `!important` to for an override.
 - If other strings disappear, ensure `merge: true` is set; `false` replaces the whole namespace.
 - For remote JSON/SVG from another origin, verify CORS headers and try a hard refresh to avoid caching.
+- If illustrations look too large or too small, adjust `--illustration-size` on the container that wraps the widget (e.g., `.prism-css { --illustration-size: 180px !important; }`).